not-ekalabya/ghost-widget/README.md

 ## License
 This project is licensed under the MIT License.

-## Support & Contact
-For questions, suggestions, or support, please open an issue on GitHub or contact the maintainer at [your.email@example.com].

 ---
 Ghost Widget: Helping you remember, your way — with privacy and control.